 BabyLM Challenge

-Rules Updates for BabyLM Round 2
+Rules Updates for BabyLM Round 3

 Overview

-The goal of this shared task is to incentivize researchers with an interest in pretraining or cognitive modeling to focus their efforts on optimizing pretraining given data limitations inspired by human development.
+The goal of this workshop is to incentivize researchers with an interest in pretraining or cognitive modeling to focus their efforts on optimizing pretraining given data limitations inspired by human development.
 Additionally, we hope to democratize research on pretraining—which is typically thought to be practical only for large industry groups—by drawing attention to open problems that can be addressed on a university budget.

 Why <100 Million Words?

-Focusing on scaled down pretraining has several potential benefits:
+Focusing on scaled-down pretraining has several potential benefits:

-First, small scale pretraining can be a sandbox for developing novel techniques for improving data efficiency.
+First, small-scale pretraining can be a sandbox for developing novel techniques for improving data efficiency.
 These techniques have the potential to then scale up to larger scales commonly seen in applied NLP or used to enhance current approaches to modeling low-resource languages.
 Second, improving our ability to train LMs on the same kinds and quantities of data that humans learn from hopefully will give us greater access to plausible cognitive models of humans and help us understand what allows humans to acquire language so efficiently.

 Organization Team